 Other Items That Can Be Useful To a Crocheter

 Most crocheters I know don’t just work at a table in silence.
 We like to sit on the couch and take part in the conversations around us, catch up on our latest binge worthy show, listen to podcasts or music or just watch our kids play.
 If you feel like all of the stuff mentioned above is too overwhelming or in the (unlikely) event she already has all of it, here are a few more options that both of you could enjoy!

 I have one of these and love it!
 I often put on Netflix or Pluto TV and just binge shows while I work, especially when I’m working late at night (I like having the sound to keep me company).
 You can even find Pandora, Spotify and other music apps to play over your TV.

 Maybe her idea of a cozy evening is listening to a good book while she works on her latest project.
 With Kindle Unlimited, she can have unlimited access to tons of audiobooks, as well as to Kindle books for when she’s not working on something!
+Not to mention the different crochet ebooks she’ll have available to her!
 If you know she would just want audiobooks, try an Audible membership.